 Some people use metal ones to bake cake boobs to put on figurine cakes.

-Funnels are also great for kid’s water-play centres.
+Funnels are also great for children’s water-play centres.

 You rest the funnel, tube side down, into the open orifice, and start pouring your food item through slowly.